MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payments-integration.md

 - **Payment currencies and amounts**.
 Minimum and maximum payment amount values can vary by currencies.
 Review the [Stripe documentation on supported currencies](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts) to ensure your form and tables are configured correctly to accept payments in that range.

-- **PCI DSS Compliance**.
+- **Payment Card Industry Data Security Standard (PCI DSS) Compliance**.
 This feature uses the [Stripe Web Elements](https://stripe.com/docs/payments/elements) payment integration approach and card data isn't stored in Power Pages or Dataverse.
 PCI compliance is a shared responsibility and applies to business as well.
 See Stripe's documentation on [validating your PCI Compliance](https://stripe.com/docs/security/guide#validating-pci-compliance).

 - **Payments table**.
 For storing transactions, there's a new payments table installed with the solution.
 The table is automatically related to the table that you choose when you configure the form steps.
 You can use the table to view the details of transactions and status.
 This table is just a snapshot of information that is provided, which you can use to create other experiences for your business users in Power Apps or Power Pages.
 For more details and troubleshooting payment-related issues, you should rely on the payment provider, such as Stripe's dashboard.